-EBITDA Margin for Q1 2022 was 26.5%. and is consistent with our Q1 2021 margin of 26.6%.
+EBITDA Margin for Q2 2022 was 27.3%, and is generally consistent with our Q2 2021 margin of 28.0% after removing the impact of the share of profit of Skelton USA, which was accounted for as an equity investee during Q2 2021 and comprised approximately 0.8% of EBITDA margin.
+EBITDA Margin was also impacted by a number of offsetting factors including the impact of increasing fuel prices as a component of revenue and the elimination of inter-segment transactions.
 The performance of our two operating segments continues to result in strong and stable EBITDA Margins.
-Inter-segment eliminations have increased with the Skelton and LSU acquisitions, which have also contributed to our EBITDA Margin.
 The margin profiles of Skelton USA and Boyle Transportation are in line with AHG's consolidated EBITDA range, and LSU achieved a margin consistent with our logistics and distribution product line.